salvacarrion/autonmt/docs/index.md

 </p>

 <p style="font-size: 1.15rem; opacity: 0.85; text-align: center;">
-A framework to streamline the research of neural machine translation models.
+A framework to streamline the research of neural sequence models, from machine translation to LLMs.
 </p>

-AutoNMT takes the **repetitive half** of NMT research off your hands — tokenization, training, decoding, scoring, logging, plotting, and the file bookkeeping that ties them together — so the hours you spend are the hours that actually move your research: the model.
+AutoNMT takes the **repetitive half** of sequence-model research off your hands — tokenization, training, decoding, scoring, logging, plotting, and the file bookkeeping that ties them together — so the hours you spend are the hours that actually move your research: the model.
+It started life as a neural machine translation toolkit; the same pipeline now drives decoder-only **language models** too.

 You don't write loops over datasets and hyper-parameters.
 You **declare a grid** — datasets × language pairs × subword models × vocabulary sizes — and AutoNMT walks the